 The HRA will help the Port identify health risk reduction goals in line with the Port's prioritization of community health.
 The HRA will be based on cargo movements at both cargo terminals (TAMT and NCMT) and will focus on diesel-related risk.
 The HRA will identify baseline health risk and evaluate the effect of attaining the objectives identified in the MCAS.
-The HRA will be presented to the Board in October 2021.
+The HRA will be presented to the Board completed in October 2021 and presented to the Board prior to the end of the calendar year.